Handwashing for parents and children

 Children should wash their hands after:

-- Sneezing or coughing into their hands or blowing noses.
+- sneezing or coughing into their hands or blowing their nose;

 Four steps to proper handwashing